Mio Cyclo 300 review

 The hardware’s great, but this cycle satnav’s route planning hasn’t yet got to grips with the finer points of British cycleways

-The Mio Cyclo 300 is one of the first cycle GPS units from the company best known for its NavMan range of car GPS devices.
+The Mio Cyclo 300 is one of the first cycle GPS units from the company best known for its NavMan range of car satnavs and GPS devices.
 It’s a really well made bit of hardware, with a reinforced IPX7 weatherproof body that survived with just a little surface damage even after an impact and stood up well to the soggiest weather the British summer had to throw at it.
 Its battery life’s good too – Mio quotes up to 12 hours’ continuous use – we used it for well over nine hours in the course of a week before the battery indicator got low enough to make us feel that a recharge was advisable.

 Mio Cyclo 300